SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/operating-systems.md

 ---
 product: nuvlabox
-title: Support standard Operating Systems
+title: Support Linux Operating Systems
 class: feature
 icon: fa-linux
 ---

-NuvlaBox can host a range of operating systems and applications (e.g. different Linux flavours), as long as they are containerised and available for your chosen hardware platform (e.g. x86 or ARM).
-We have also documented how to build your own Docker images to take advantage of our advanced parameterisation and data management features.
+The NuvlaBox software runs on most Linux operating systems, as long as they support Docker.
+We have also [documented](https://docs.nuvla.io) how to build your own Docker images.
+If you have your own Linux foundation and want to certify it run NublaBox software, get in touch.